grame-cncm/faustdoc/src/manual/errors.md

 ## Compiler option errors

 All compiler options cannot be used with all backends.
 Moreover, some compiler options can not be combined.
 These will typically trigger errors, before any compilation actually begins.
+For

 # Warning messages

 Warning messages do not stop the compilation process, but allow to get usefull informations on potential problematic code.
 The messages can be printed using the `-wall` compilation option.
+Mathematical out-of-domain error warning messages are displayed when both `-wall` and `-me` options are used.